rachartier/tiny-inline-diagnostic.nvim/README.md

         add_messages = true,

-        -- Time (in milliseconds) to throttle updates while moving the cursor -- Increase this value for better performance if your computer is slow -- or set to 0 for immediate updates and better visual throttle = 20,
+        -- Time (in milliseconds) to throttle updates while moving the cursor -- Increase this value for better performance on slow computers -- Set to 0 for immediate updates and better visual feedback throttle = 20,

         -- Minimum message length before wrapping to a new line softwrap = 30,

         -- Configuration for multiline diagnostics
-        -- Can either be a boolean or a table with the following options:
-        --  multilines = {
+        -- Can be a boolean or a table with detailed options multilines = {
-        --      enabled = false,
-        --      always_show = false,
-        -- }
-        -- If it set as true, it will enable the feature with this options:
-        --  multilines = {
-        --      enabled = true,
-        --      always_show = false,
-        -- }
-        multilines = {
             -- Enable multiline diagnostic messages
             enabled = false,